asdf-format/asdf-website/asdf_website/extensions/index.rst

 Transforms
 ----------

-:doc:`ASDF Transform Schemas <asdf-transform-schemas>`

-The ASDF Transform Schemas define a set of schemas for serializing the models defined by :ref:`astropy.modeling <astropy:astropy-modeling>` for the ASDF file format.
-These schemas are based upon the schemas in the :ref:`ASDF Standard <asdf-standard:asdf-standard>` and are packaged for use by the :ref:`ASDF <asdf:asdf>` library.
+The :doc:`ASDF Transform Schemas <asdf-transform-schemas>` define a set of schemas for serializing the models defined by :ref:`astropy.modeling <astropy:astropy-modeling>` for the ASDF file format.

 Coordinates
 -----------

-:doc:`ASDF Coordinates Schemas <asdf-coordinates-schemas>`
+The :doc:`ASDF Coordinates Schemas <asdf-coordinates-schemas>` define a set of schemas for serializing the astronomical coordinate systems defined by :ref:`astropy.coordinates <astropy:astropy-coordinates>` for the ASDF file format.

 WCS
 ---

-:doc:`ASDF WCS Schemas <asdf-wcs-schemas>`
+The :doc:`ASDF WCS Schemas <asdf-wcs-schemas>` define a set of schemas for serializing WCS objects for the `GWCS <https://gwcs.readthedocs.io/en/latest/index.html#gwcs>`__ package.